-The inaugural Objectifs Short Film Incubator will run from 1 to 25 Sept 2020.
-It will be held entirely online.
+The inaugural Objectifs Short Film Incubator ran from 1 to 25 Sep 2020 and was held entirely online.
 Applications closed on 8 Aug 2020.
 Please click here to find out more about the selected participants.

 Workshop Schedule (all timings are in GMT + 8, Singapore time)

 #1 – 1 Sept / Tues / 4pm to 5pm / introductions

 #2 – 3 Sept / Thurs / 9pm to 10.30pm / What Makes a Good Pitch: guest speaker Sherad Anthony Sanchez

 #3 – 7 Sept or 8 Sept / 45min slot / individual consultation with mentors